When Dentures Stop Working

 Living with missing teeth or loose dentures can quietly affect everyday life more than people expect.
 Eating becomes harder, speech can feel uncertain, and social situations may start to feel uncomfortable instead of relaxed.
 Many Dallas patients reach a point where adhesives, relines, and repeated adjustments no longer give them the stability they want.

 All-on-4 dental implants in Dallas offer a fixed option for patients who want teeth that stay in place and feel dependable throughout the day.
-At Randall Dentistry, Dr. Andrew Randall and Dr. Scott Evans bring more than 40 years of combined experience helping patients from University Park, Highland Park, the Park Cities, Preston Hollow, and nearby neighborhoods decide whether full-arch implants truly fit their health, goals, and long-term comfort, using CBCT imaging and a conservative, patient-first approach.
+At Randall Dentistry, Dr. Andrew Randall and Dr. Scott Evans bring more than 40 years of combined experience in restorative dentistry, helping patients from University Park, Highland Park, the Park Cities, Preston Hollow, and nearby neighborhoods decide whether full-arch implants truly fit their health, goals, and long-term comfort, using CBCT imaging and a conservative, patient-first approach.

 What Are All-on-4 Dental Implants